JeanMarcGaller/agentic_ai_evaluation/README.md

 # Agentic AI Evaluation

-This project implements a 🦜🕸️LangGraph-based multi-agent evaluation system for answering complex questions using LLMs, tools (e.g. Tavily Web Search), and self-reflection.
+This project implements a 🦜🕸️LangGraph-based multi-agent evaluation system for answering questions using LLMs, tools (e.g., Tavily Web Search), and self-reflection.

-It compares the quality of initial and revised answers using LLM-powered evaluators.
+It compares the quality of initial and revised answers using LLM as a Judge evaluators.

 ---